 (Note: due to windows security restrictions the help file may not be read directly from the internet.
 Save a copy to your local disk, and then read the local copy.
 Also depending on the Windows version installed you may need to unblock files copied from the internet before they may be used (right click on the help file and select properties then select the "unblock" button).

 Advice on viewing and navigating the first three formats can be found in the Online Documentation help document.
-You are strongly advised to read this document if you wish to try the XHTML+MathML format.
+You are strongly advised to read this document if you wish to try the HTML format.

 The two single file formats are more compact than the formats using one file per routine, but of course are a larger download if you only need to view the documentation for a few routines.
-The total file size for the PDF+HTML tables of contents is 229MB.
-The total size for XHTML and examples files is 84MB.

-The Library is organised into Chapters - each being documented with its own Introduction and Contents list followed by a comprehensive document for each function detailing its purpose, description, list of parameters and possible error exits.
+The Library is organized into Chapters - each being documented with its own Introduction and Contents list followed by a comprehensive document for each function detailing its purpose, description, list of parameters and possible error exits.
 Example programs and results are also supplied.
 All examples are available on-line to facilitate their use as templates for the users' calling programs.

 Support documentation for the installation and use of each implementation of the NAG Fortran Library is available.

-To use the NAG Library from Java you will need to download the NAG Library for Java wrappers from here
+To use the NAG Library from Java you will need to download the NAG Library for Java wrappers from here.